robertsean1995/BAWKP/README.md

 cut -d',' -f1,2,3
 ```

 > The intent here is already difficult to reconstruct, and the semantics are distributed across four tools.
 In BAWK, this fragmentation is avoided by treating AWK as the primary text processing engine.
-Matching, transformation, validation, and formatting are all expressions of meaning and belong together:
+Matching, transformation, validation, and formatting are all expressions of meaning and belong together.

 ```
 awk -F',' '